 8) Maintain or build your online presence.

-Do you have a HealthGrades page?
-If so, how often do you check it?
-How are the reviews?
+How often do you check your online reviews?
 Similar to in-person and over-the-phone complaints, online complaints give you an opportunity to demonstrate your professionalism and commitment to outstanding care.

 9) Ask for referrals.